aksnzhy/xlearn_doc/_build/html/_sources/index.rst.txt

     sudo pip install xlearn

-Now you can type the following script in python shell to check whether we install xLearn successfully:
+The installation process will take a while.
+And then you can type the following script in python shell to check whether we install xLearn successfully:

 >>> import xlearn as xl
 >>> xl.hello()

-If you meet any installation problem, or you want to build the lastest code on github, or you want to use the xLearn command line instead of the python API, you can see how to build xLearn from source code in `Installation Guide`__.
+If you meet any installation problem, or you want to build the lastest code from github, or you want to use the xLearn command line instead of the python API, you can see how to build xLearn from source code in `Installation Guide`__.